zabbix/ansible-collection/plugins/README.md

 ### Complex examples

 ### Example 15
-In this example you can use filter by host groups, templates, proxy, tags, names, status.
+In this example, you can use filter by host groups, templates, proxy, tags, names, status.
 Grouping by Zabbix host groups.
-Transform ip addresses to list of ip.
+Transform IP addresses to list of IP.

 ```yaml
 ---